 Although the use of either term has often been indiscriminate, sometimes the repeated formula in the chaconne is more based on harmony, while that of the passacaglia is more based on melody, and most often repeated in the bass (though not exclusively, as it may move to different, higher voices).
 These characteristics can be heard in Bach’s Passacaglia (from Passacaglia and fugue in C minor, BWV 582) and Chaconne (from Violin Partita No 2 in D minor BWV 1004).
 For someone without a musical education, the formula of Bach’s Passacaglia is unavoidably heard, while the one in his Chaconne can be harder to find even knowing its existence (at least, that was my experience).

 Listening: When I am laid in Earth from Dido & Aeneas, by Henry Purcell (1659-1695)

-After a short introduction, with the voice, we can hear the repeated theme solo on the bass line, with the very distinct triple time and slow tempo that are characteristic for both the chaconne and the passacaglia.
-After that, it will be repeated a series of time, while the voice sings on top of it, each time a different melodic formula.
+After a short introduction on the voice, we can hear the repeated theme solo on the bass line, with the very distinct triple time and slow tempo that are characteristic for both the chaconne and the passacaglia.
+After that, it will be repeated a series of times, and each time the voice sings a different melodic formula on top of that theme.
 As dances, the chaconne was more typical for female dancers and the passacaglia for male ones.
-From that perspective one would say it matches best a female singing (or a higher pitch instrument) for a chaconne.
-However, the main melody being kept in the bass line without variations seems to be more typical of a passacaglia.
-The Oxford Dictionary of music suggests this song as an example of chaconne —but the same source says the chaconne is “almost indistiguishable from passacaglia“.
+From that perspective, one would say it matches best a female singing (or a higher pitch instrument) for a chaconne.
+However, the main melody being kept in the bass line without variations seems to be more typical for a passacaglia.
+The Oxford Dictionary of music suggests this song as an example of chaconne —but the same source says the chaconne is “almost indistinguishable from passacaglia“.
 Taking Bach’s examples as the paradigm, I would say this is a passacaglia.